FAQ: Knoxville, Tennessee

 Question 5: Have You Installed This Specific Charger Before?

 Most licensed electricians can install any Level 2 charger.
-But experience with your specific model matters — some chargers have particular mounting requirements or wiring sequences.
+But experience with your specific model matters, since some chargers have particular mounting requirements or wiring sequences.
 If you're buying a ChargePoint, JuiceBox, Emporia, or Tesla Wall Connector, ask whether they've installed that brand.

 Since KUB doesn't require ENERGY STAR certification, your charger options are wider than on other utility programs.
 You're not boxed into specific models.
 That said, if the electrician has strong opinions about which models install cleanly and which ones have issues, that's worth hearing.